alefnsc/Marketing-Cloud-Automation-Inventory/README.md

 # Marketing Cloud Automation Inventory

 Have you ever found yourself sifting through countless automations and activities trying to locate where a particular Data Extension is used within Salesforce Marketing Cloud?
-This solution can streamline this process, enabling you to efficiently pinpoint automations by keywords and manage them effectively.
-You can use it for migrating/updating process for example.
+This solution can streamline the process, enabling you to deeply research automation activities by keywords in the name, input, query text, or output.
+It can be used, for example, to migrate or update processes.
-This package includes all essential components, such as Data Extensions, a Polyfill, an Automation, and a Script Activity.

 ## Package Components:
 ### Data Extensions: